 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the “Address with Respect” problem solving technique I use with couples in therapy.
+In the last section, we discussed the "Address with Respect" problem solving technique I use with couples in therapy.
 The five steps in this technique are discussion, agenda setting, brainstorming, agreement and compromise, and follow-up.

-On this track, we will discuss dealing with core impasses in couples therapy by using the vulnerability cycle model.
+In this section, we will discuss dealing with core impasses in couple's therapy by using the vulnerability cycle model.
 We will specifically discuss core impasses, the vulnerability cycle, survival positions, and diagramming the vulnerability cycle.
 I have found that helping clients identify their vulnerability cycle can enhance the process of learning more effective communication strategies.

 For example, Roy and Dinah, both 25, had been married for two years when Dinah began graduate school.
 The amount of work Dinah needed to do for school greatly reduced the amount of time she was able to spend with Roy.
 Roy began to feel neglected and rejected by Dinah, and reacted by angrily pursuing her for attention.
 He would instigate arguments that often resulted in him verbally abusing Dinah.
 Dinah reacted by withdrawing and becoming depressed, which made her even less available to Roy.
 Of course, this triggered Roy’s feelings of neglect even more.